ESG in Private Equity – Trends and Challenges

 The discussions at the event underscored that ESG is no longer a “nice-to-have” but a critical factor in private equity.
 As regulatory pressures and investor expectations mount, companies that embrace ESG values and demonstrate real, measurable progress will find themselves better positioned in an increasingly competitive funding environment.

-To hear more about this, or future events please contact Nathan Hotchkiss or Pierse Rennie.
+To hear more about this, or future events please contact Nathan Hotchkiss or Piers Rennie.